-"This is a chance for the Taliban and other militant groups to show what their decision is: To be with people and join the respected caravan of peace, like Hezb-i-Islami, or confront the people and continue the bloodshed," Ghani said.
+The president of Afghanistan said earlier: "This is a chance for the Taliban and other militant groups to show what their decision is: to be with people and join the respected caravan of peace, like Hezb-i-Islami, or confront the people and continue the bloodshed."

-The Afghan president also pledged to lobby the US and the United Nations for the lifting of international sanctions on Hekmatyar, who was designated a "global terrorist" by the Washington for his suspected ties to al-Qaeda and the Taliban.
+Ghani also pledged to lobby the US and the UN for the lifting of international sanctions on Hekmatyar, who was designated a "global terrorist" by the Washington for his suspected ties to al-Qaeda and the Taliban.

 Once international sanctions are lifted, Hekmatyar is expected to return to Afghanistan after 20 years in exile.
 He is believed to be in Pakistan.